 - The combination of the Risk Badge and Expert Badge in Mario & Luigi: Dream Team gives everyone including your characters, of course a 50% chance of taking enough damage to drop to 0 HP.

 - Primrose (and anyone with the Dancer job) in Octopath Traveler can use Bewildering Grace, which may have a beneficial effect like dealing damage... or a negative effect like damaging your party.
 If you're lucky, it'll just be Scratch Damage.
 If you're unlucky, it'll leave everyone in the party with zero MP and PP and only one HP.

-- Persona 3 and Persona 4: Rarely, when going for a regular attack, there is a chance of the character overshooting their attack and stumbling, causing themselves to fall over and either lose their next turn (in vanilla 3 and FES) or be vulnerable to extra damage (in 4 and Persona 3 Portable).
-In 3, ranged weapons wouldn't cause this, giving them a small extra benefit.
+- Persona 3 and Persona 4: Rarely, when going for a regular attack, there is a chance of the character overshooting their attack and stumbling, causing themselves to fall over and either lose their next turn (in vanilla 3 and FES) or be vulnerable to extra damage (in 4 and Persona 3 Portable, in which fallen party members get up on their next turn or when an ally helps them up).
+In 3, ranged weapons wouldn't cause this, giving them a small extra benefit despite their lower accuracy.